dagreenberg/hdiAnalysis/README.md

 An R package for investigating the use of hdi in stock assessments

+**UNDER DEVELOPMENT** Will likely not make any sense yet to anyone else yet!

 ## Installation

 Okay, if you’re convinced this package might be useful for you, then to